woodstockcs/labs/pennies/README.md

 ## Double or Nothing

-If ever given the choice between $10,000,000 or a month’s worth of pennies, whereby you receive a penny the first day, two pennies the second, four pennies the third, and so forth…​ take the pennies[1].
+If ever given the choice between $10,000,000 or a month’s worth of pennies, whereby you receive a penny the first day, two pennies the second, four pennies the third, and so forth…​ take the pennies.

 Anyhow, why the pennies?
 Exponentiation.
 Those pennies add up Consider how many pennies you’d receive on the 31st day alone, not to mention on the days leading up to it: